janosdebugs/spring-boot-validators/README.md

 }
 ```

-The `errors` parameter will contain a key-value set where the keys are the request field names and the value is a c
+The `errors` parameter will contain a key-value set where the keys are the request field names and the value is a
 collection of errors.

 Once you have set this up you can add annotations to your controllers.
 For examples see [the test controller](https://github.com/refactorzone/spring-boot-validators/blob/master/src/test/java/zone/refactor/spring/validation/annotation/TestController.java).